How I prepared my INDEPENDENT TRC 3 submission in 4 million not so easy steps over 8.5 years of time.

 I decoded my Korean Adoption Agency KSS’ formerly secret K-Number codes between 2020-2021.

-On December 18th, 2020, I was the first Korean Adoptee to submit any cases of Adoptees to TRC 2.
-While this submission did not initiate the later official investigation which began on December 7th, 2022, it did precede it by two full years.
+On December 18th, 2020, I was the first Korean Adoptee to submit any cases of Adoptees to TRC 2, when I submitted case study summaries of around one dozen switched Adoptees to the head of TRC 2 through a Korean contact.
+While this submission did not initiate the later official investigation into Overseas Adoption which began on December 7th, 2022, it did precede it by two full years.
 This is how TRC 2 first became aware of systemic switching.

-This ultimately paved the way for Switching to be acknowledged as a human rights violation in the March 26th, 2025 TRC 2 Interim Report.
+This along with the years of work I had been doing since 2018 with switched Adoptees ultimately paved the way for Switching to be acknowledged as a human rights violation in the March 26th, 2025 TRC 2 Interim Report.

 Based on my research and advocacy, I helped 45 KSS Adoptees in the initial stages of their birth family searches who eventually found their birth families.
 I’ve assisted countless others in their overall search requests to KSS.